-Sloppy Joe Sliders are made with ground turkey that's been simmered in a homemade sloppy joe sauce, then baked until cheesy and golden.
-This family favorite is perfect for hosting!
+These Sloppy Joe Sliders are made with ground turkey simmered in a homemade sloppy joe sauce with ketchup, mustard, and Worcestershire sauce.
+They're topped with mozzarella and baked until golden.
+Done in under 1 hour, this family favorite is perfect for hosting!

 Jump to:

-- Ground turkey - Sloppy joes are traditionally made with ground beef, but I opted for ground turkey for a lighter, leaner protein (some people call these sloppy Janes!).
-If desired, feel free to use lean ground beef or even ground chicken.
+- Ground turkey.
+Classic sloppy joes are made with ground beef, but I opted for ground turkey for a lighter, leaner protein (some people call these sloppy Janes!).

-- Mustard - I prefer to use dijon mustard for a sharper, tangy sauce, but yellow mustard works well, too.
+- Mustard.
+I prefer to use Dijon mustard for a sharper, tangier sauce, but yellow mustard works well, too.

-- Ketchup - Tomato is a key ingredient in making sloppy joes homemade sauce.
-Some people prefer to make their sloppy joe's with either ketchup or tomato paste, but I find a combination of both to bring the best sweetness and depth of flavor.
-If you only have barbecue sauce on hand, give my BBQ Pulled Pork sliders a try!
+- Ketchup & tomato paste.
+Tomato is a key ingredient in making the classic sloppy joe sauce.
+Some people prefer to make their sloppy joes with either ketchup or tomato paste, but I find a combination brings the best sweetness and depth of flavor.
+If you're craving something BBQ-style instead, try my slow cooker BBQ pork sliders, same cozy flavors, just a different protein.

 See the recipe card below for the full list of ingredients and quantities.